jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-28-firebase-auth-testing-strategy.md

 2. **Environment Variables**: Properly manage environment variables for different test environments
 3. **Test Performance**: Optimize tests to run efficiently in CI
 4. **Security**: Ensure test credentials are properly secured

+## Firebase Version Compatibility

+This testing strategy is designed to work with Firebase v10.14.1, which is the version currently used in the project.
+If upgrading to Firebase v11+ in the future, additional testing capabilities may become available.

 ## Resources